Perfect Pulled Pork Brine Recipe

 Preparing the Pork Brine

-Combine all of the brine ingredients together in a large bowl.
-Make sure that you stir well so that all of the spices get completely dissolved.
+For this pulled pork recipe, combine all of the brine ingredients together in a large bowl.
+Make sure that you stir well so that all of the spices get completely dissolved in the mixing bowl.
 Once the brine is complete, place the pork butt in a food-safe storage container and pour the brine inside.
 A large plastic or zip bag will typically work best for the storage.
 Both of those options gets the meat covered well and makes it easy to sit in the refrigerator.

 As for the refrigerator, once everything is sealed up tight and the pork is just about completely covered, refrigerate 12 to 18 hours.
 If you wish, you can choose to refrigerate overnight.